 Curating your data with a self-service data preparation tool first will speed your analytics cycles and eliminate the need for costly custom coded data pipelines.
 It will also eliminate the extra CDW compute and storage costs otherwise needed for data preparation and for doing inline transformations at query time.

 De-normalize and Pre-aggregate

-Some of the most expensive operations in a CDW from a compute cost standpoint are JOINs and aggregations.
+Some of the most expensive operations in a CDW from a compute cost standpoints are JOINs and aggregations.
 Complex queries with JOINS and aggregations can dramatically raise cloud analytics costs.
-Creating materialized views can reduce the run-time query costs, but requires query compute time each time the view is materialized and adds to data storage.
+Creating materialized views can reduce the run-time query costs but requires query compute time each time the view is materialized and adds to data storage.

-Techniques a number of customers have used is to flatten out, or de-normalize the data, enrich it, and pre-aggregate it along known dimensions in the data preparation pipeline.
+Several customers have used techniques to flatten out or de-normalize the data, enrich it, and pre-aggregate it along known dimensions in the data preparation pipeline.
 This will make the data more valuable to the downstream analysts and reduce the compute costs for the CDW.

 Use Elastic Tools/Platforms

-We are encountering a greater variance of analytics workloads in the cloud, with a more equal mix between ad-hoc analytics and operational BI and reporting.
+We encounter a greater variance of analytics workloads in the cloud, with an equal mix between ad-hoc analytics and operational BI and reporting.
 The exploratory nature of ad-hoc analytics often brings more complex queries requiring more cloud resources and can mean workloads will vary.